 You can ignore the cruise ships; they do not dock on St. John.

 Ferries reliably run every hour on the hour from 6am until midnight from Red Hook port on St. Thomas and take less than 25 mins to reach St. John.
 Red Hook is further than the Charlotte Amalie port from the airport but a shorter ferry ride.
 Charlotte Amalie is closer to the St. Thomas airport, but only offers one scheduled ferry per day to St. John.

 As you disembark the ferry to St. John, porters will greet you with another round of flavored rum!
 It’s your vacation.

 St John Hotels

-Caneel Bay Resort (check your dates for rates), opened in the 1950’s by Laurence Rockefeller, and it has retained a clubby, exclusive atmosphere ever since.
+Caneel Bay Resort (closed from hurricane damage) opened in the 1950’s by Laurence Rockefeller, and it has retained a clubby, exclusive atmosphere ever since.
 There is a loyal group who favor Caneel Bay Resort because their families have been visiting for generations.
 They overlook the dated rooms and tired feel that might not please all luxury travelers in exchange for a private area of the island.

 The Westin St. John

 The Westin St. John (check your dates for rates) is the true St. John resort on the island that offers more modern villas, from studios to three bedrooms.
 There are ample activities for kids on site including a kids’ club for ages 3 to 12 as well as a weekly summer camp for the 3 to 9 year olds.